-If you believe this may cause, then rename the file and try loading the page again.
+If you believe this may cause, rename the file and try loading the page again.
 If this resolves the issue, this confirms an issue with the .htaccess file.
 This should be checked, corrected, and then put back into place.

-If you maintain the website and use the script or coding language (such as PHP) to dynamically output content, then errors in the language’s syntax can cause 500 error.
+If you maintain the website and use the script or coding language (such as PHP) to output content dynamically, then errors in the language’s syntax can cause 500 error.

 Delete your browser’s cookies

 Some 500 Internal Server Error issues can be corrected by deleting the cookies associated with the website you’re getting the error.
 After removing the cookie(s), restart the web browser and try again.

 If you’re the website owner, you should check the web server’s logs when encountering an error 500.
 For example, in the Apache2 web server, the specific error log location would be in /var/log/apache2.

 So the file will be called error.log, but it might be different if the web server is configured with another log file format.
 For Internet Information Services (IIS), the default location for the log files is in %SystemDrive%\inetpub\logs\Log Files Contact.